Save the Green Planet!

 Save the Green Planet! is a 2003 South Korean science fiction black comedy film written and directed by Jang Joon-hwan.
-The basic story begins when the main character, Lee Byeong-gu, kidnaps another man, convinced that the latter is an alien.
+The plot follows a young man, Lee Byeong-gu, as he kidnaps Kang Man-shik, an executive of a major pharmaceutical corporation, who Byeong-gu believes to be an alien.

 The film was released on 4 April 2003.
-An English-language remake, titled Bugonia, was released in the United States on October 24, 2025.
+An English-language remake, Bugonia, was released in the United States on October 24, 2025.
+Jang was set to direct, but was replaced by the Greek filmmaker Yorgos Lanthimos due to health concerns.
+He was credited as executive producer.